roryschram/eee4121f-module-b-lab-2/Part 2/README.md

 sudo sh run.sh
 ```

-To recreate the results, run the following command when he mininet promp appears.
+To run our implementation of the program, run the following command when he mininet promp appears.
 ```bash
 pingall
 ```